marinaishere/InformationRetrieval/README.md

 ## Data Indexing

 All fields are of type "Stored".
 WIth the Class DataExtractor we obtain the fields from the .txt files and creates an internal representation with the objects UserInfo.
 Once we have a list of this objects, we create a Lucene StandarAnalyzer and create the index and the writer.
+This index can be updated using the UI.

 ## Data querying